Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Extensions and Other Work on Decentralized Optimization

 \subsubsection{Asynchronous vs synchronous computations}

 All the algorithms we discussed so far have been {\it synchronous} in the sense that all nodes update at the same time and also use the same stepsize $\alpha^k$ at iteration $k$.
+To accommodate the asynchronous updates and, also, allow that agents use different stepsizes, one may resort to a random gossip or broadcast communications, where a random link is activated for communication (gossip) or a random node is activated to broadcast its information to the neighbors. \an{In this case, the decentralized method assumes the form as given in Eq.~\eqref{rand-dec} where the matrix $A^k$ takes a particular form.
+Specifically, for the random gossip scheme, the underlying undirected graph $G$ is static and, at any time $k$, only one edge is activated at random, say the edge connecting agents $i_k$ and $j_k$.
+In this case, the matrix $A^k$ has the following form

+where $\gamma\in(0,1)$, and $e_i$ denotes the unit-norm vector with $i$ entry equal to 1 and all other entries equal to 0.
+Each matrix $A^k$ is doubly stochastic, implying that the expected matrix $\bar A$ is also doubly stochastic.}

+\an{In the case of a random broadcast, at every iteration $k$, each node can be activated with probability $1/n$, and the activated node broadcasts its value $x_i^k$ to all of the neighbors $j\in N_i$.
+Given that a node $i_k$ was activated at time $k$, the updates follow the rule given in Eq.~\eqref{rand-dec}, where

+where $\gamma\in(0,1)$.
+Here, the node $i_k$ and the nodes that are not its neighbors, $\ell\not\in N_{i_k}$, do not update.
+Only the neighbors of the node $i_k$ update.
+The matrices $A^k$ are stochastic but not doubly stochastic.
+However, they have a special property (in expectation) that pushes the iterates toward a consensus (see~\cite{Nedic2011}), while the subgradients drive the iterates toward a minimizer of $f(\cdot)$, resulting in an asynchonous algorithm converging with probability 1.}

-To accommodate the asynchronous updates and, also, allow that agents use different stepsizes, one may resort to gossip or broadcast communications, where a random link is activated for communication (gossip) or a random node is activated to broadcast its information to neighbors.
-Consensus algorithms implemented in a network using a gossip-based or a broadcast-based communications have been studied in~\cite{Boyd-gossip,Aysal08,Aysal09,pieee11}, while a different consensus algorithm (so called push-sum method) have been considered in~\cite{kempe03,benezit}.
-A nonlinear gossip method is investigated in~\cite{borkar2014b}, while a survey paper~\cite{gossipsurvey} provides a detailed account of gossip algorithms for distributed averaging and their applications to signal processing in sensor networks.
+Consensus algorithms implemented in a network using a gossip-based or a broadcast-based communications have been studied in~\cite{Boyd-gossip,Aysal08,Aysal09,pieee11}, while a different consensus algorithm (the push-sum method) has been considered in~\cite{kempe03,benezit}.
+A nonlinear gossip method is investigated in~\cite{borkar2014b}, while the survey paper~\cite{gossipsurvey} provides a detailed account of gossip algorithms for decentralized averaging and their applications to signal processing in sensor networks.